leordsong/Noob/README.md

-# Noob
-Numpy netwOrks frOm Bebinning
+# Noob: Numpy netwOrks frOm Beginning

 ## How to start
 ```